kevin-riveros/react-ui-gen/README.md

 <br />

-## ✨ What makes it wow
+## How it works

-- 🌐 **100% browser-only preview.** Babel + `@tailwindcss/browser` + ESM import maps.
-No per-user containers.
-No WebContainer boot.
-Scales multi-tenant for free.
-- 🎨 **Bring your own design system.** Public npm, private GitHub Packages, `pnpm link`, `file:` deps — all supported.
-One config file, zero engine changes.
+### 🌐 Browser-only preview

+Babel standalone + `@tailwindcss/browser` + ESM import maps, rendered inside a `srcdoc` iframe.
+No per-user container, no WebContainer, no server-side preview compute.
+A hosted instance serves 1 user or 10,000 with the same footprint.

+### 🎨 Your design system, not a fixed one

+One config file (`src/config/uigen.config.ts`) points the engine at any DS — public npm, GitHub Packages, `file:` deps, `pnpm link`, or a monorepo workspace.
+Swap Material UI for HeroUI for `@your-scope/ds-core` without touching engine code.

+### 🧪 Built to prototype, not to run a project

+Every session starts from an **isolated template** — not a blank `create-next-app`.
+The agent only sees the DS contract and the canvas, not 10k files of boilerplate.
+Every token goes into *your* components instead of Claude re-scaffolding Next.js on every turn.
+Short context, cheap sessions, fast iteration.

+### 🛡️ Security by default

+Tool use writes to an **in-memory virtual filesystem**, not your disk.
+The preview runs inside a **browser iframe**, not on your host.
+Private packages resolve inside that sandbox — nothing ever lands in your `node_modules`.
+A malicious skill or a prompt injection has no shell, no filesystem, nowhere to go.

-- 🤖 **A real agent loop, not a completion endpoint.** Tool use (`Read` / `Write` / `Edit` / `Grep` / `Skill`) over a virtual filesystem, prompt caching, and context compression via Haiku for long sessions.
+### 🤖 A real agent loop

+Tool use (`Read` / `Write` / `Edit` / `Grep` / `Skill`) over the virtual filesystem.
+Prompt caching trims long sessions; context compression via Haiku keeps them alive past the usual wall.
+DS-specific docs load on-demand through `Skill`, so the system prompt stays short.

-- 📚 **On-demand skills.** DS-specific reference docs in markdown — the agent loads them only when needed.
-Mirrors Claude Agent Skills.
+---

+## Everything else in the box

-- 🖼️ **Multimodal prompts.** Drop, paste, or attach screenshots.
-Say *"build this"* next to a mock — Claude gets the image alongside your text.
+- 🖼️ **Multimodal chat.** Drop a screenshot, paste from clipboard, or attach from disk.
+Say *"build this"* next to a mock — Claude gets the image alongside your text, in the same turn.
-- ⚡ **Progressive rendering.** Components appear in the preview as the agent writes them, not at the end.
-- 🎯 **Visual inspector.** Click any element in the preview to attach its tag, classes, source file, and line to your next message.
-The agent edits the right thing, not the closest thing.
+- 🎯 **Visual inspector.** Click any element in the preview.
+Its tag, classes, source file, and line attach to your next message — the agent edits the right thing, not the closest thing.
-- 🔐 **File locks.** Mark `Navbar.tsx`, `Footer.tsx`, or `index.css` as locked and the agent's `Write` / `Edit` tools refuse to touch them.
+- 🔐 **File locks.** Mark `Navbar.tsx`, `Footer.tsx`, or `index.css` as locked.
+The agent's `Write` / `Edit` tools refuse to touch them.
+- ⚡ **Progressive rendering.** Components appear in the preview as the agent writes them, not at the end of a batch response.
-- 🧩 **Templates + starter files.** Start from a pre-built layout (Homepage, Dashboard, Profile) or a blank canvas seeded with your DS's entry files.
+- 🧩 **Templates + project switcher.** Start from Homepage, Dashboard, Profile, or a blank canvas seeded with your DS entry files.
+Jump between experiments from the header.
+- 🔗 **Share links.** Publish a read-only `/share/[projectId]` URL for design review — full-screen preview with an "Open in editor" handoff.
+- 📦 **Download as ZIP.** Export the virtual filesystem with a generated `package.json` and a README explaining how to wire into Vite / Next.js / CRA.
 - ✂️ **Split editor.** Resizable three-panel layout — chat on the left, Preview ⇄ Code tabs on the right with a file tree and syntax highlighting.
-- 🗂️ **Project switcher.** Jump between experiments from the header dropdown.
-State persists.
-- 📦 **Download as ZIP.** Export the virtual filesystem with an auto-generated `package.json` and a README explaining how to wire it into Vite / Next.js / CRA.
-- 🔗 **Share links.** Publish a read-only `/share/[projectId]` URL for design review — full-screen preview with an "Open in editor" handoff.
-- 🧪 **Mock fallback.** Works without an API key.
-Canned responses for demos and CI.
+- 🧪 **Mock fallback.** Works without an API key — canned responses for demos and CI.

 ---